rundeck/docs/docs/administration/cluster/loadbalancer/reverse_proxies.md

+# Reverse Proxies
-# How to Configure Rundeck Behind a Reverse Proxy Server
+## How to Configure Rundeck Behind a Reverse Proxy Server

 Rundeck works using its own web server, the Jetty web server.
 This web server runs over the 4440 TCP port by default (or 4443 under SSL config).